-Sections of the Capitol City Trail and Badger State Trail will be closed for significant portions of 2020, due to reconstruction on the trails and McKee Road.
-The Badger State Trail across McKee Road will be closed from late April until the end of August, as will bike lanes along Seminole Hwy just north and south of McKee Rd; and the Capitol City Trail between Seminole Hwy and the Velo Underround (bike roundabout) will be closed from early July until late October or early November, for phase 3 of trail reconstruction expected to be completed in 2021.
+Sections of the Capital City Trail and Badger State Trail will be closed for significant portions of 2020-2021, due to reconstruction on the trails and McKee Road.
+The Badger State Trail across McKee Road will be closed from late April into November, as will bike lanes along Seminole Hwy just north and south of McKee Rd; and the Capital City Trail between Seminole Hwy and the Velo Underround (bike roundabout) will be closed from early July until late October or early November, for phase 3 of trail reconstruction expected to be completed in 2021.
 The Capital City Trail will also be closed for 6 weeks beginning August 24 near South Towne Rd in Madison, as the Madison Metro Sewerage District replaces sanitary sewer pipes.

 Please do not move barriers, bike through active construction zones, or ignore signage and traffic signals.